We know Lupus to be an incurable, potentially life threatening disease.

 A Lupus patient with a victim mindset defends Lupus as the main driving force in her life.

-Lupus and its consequences dictate all her decisions and circumstances.
-There isn’t much effort in making a change for the better.
+All her decisions and circumstances are dictated by Lupus and its consequences, without putting forth much effort in making a change for the better.

 I realize that Lupus can be detrimental to anyone’s life.